dan-t/cabal-bounds/README.md

     # update the version infos of all libraries
     $> cabal update

-    # drops the upper bound of all dependencies in 'myproject.cabal', most likely you want to ignore 'base'
+    # drops the upper bound of all dependencies of the cabal file in the working directory
-    $> cabal-bounds drop --upper --ignore=base myproject.cabal
+    $> cabal-bounds drop --upper

-    # create a cabal sandbox for building of 'myproject'
+    # create a cabal sandbox for building your project, this ensures that you're really using
+    # the newest available versions of the dependencies, otherwise you would be constraint
+    # to the already installed versions
     $> cabal sandbox init

-    # build 'myproject'
+    # build your project
     $> cabal install

-    # update the upper bound of all dependencies in 'myproject.cabal' by the cabal build information
+    # update the upper bound of all dependencies of the cabal file in the working directory
-    $> cabal-bounds update --upper --ignore=base myproject.cabal dist/dist-sandbox-*/setup-config
+    $> cabal-bounds update --upper

 Example: Update Bounds by Haskell Platform
 ==========================================